siriusdevs/rpm-hws_7-2_2023/hw_http/README.md

 ##### 1. To do POST you should:
 * paste the url http://127.0.0.1:8001/cities
-* in fields "Headers" you should paste: in field key paste: "Authorization", in field value paste: "admin {537dc091-cbeb-4802-84f8-46f0ea57694c}"
+* in field "Headers" you should paste: in field key paste: "Authorization", in field value paste: "admin {537dc091-cbeb-4802-84f8-46f0ea57694c}"
-* in fields "Body" you must choose a raw(JSON) and paste json like that:
+* in field "Body" you must choose a raw(JSON) and paste json like that:
 ```
 {
     "city": "some city",
-    "country": "some country",
+    "country": "some country"
 }
 ```
-##### It is necessary to fill filds to do POST request.
+##### It is necessary to fill field to do POST request.
 If you want, you can  past full request with language and population.
 Example:
 ```
 {
     "city": "some city",